CommitOps/commitops.github.io/docs/Interview-QnA/terraform-questions-answers.md

     The instance itself will be provisioned with type `t2.micro` and using an image of the AMI `"ami-201720221991yay"`.

-???+ "Q) What do you do next after writing the following in main.tf file?"
+???+ question "Q) What do you do next after writing the following in main.tf file?"
     ```hcl
     resource "aws_instance" "some-instance" {
       ami           = "ami-201720221991yay"